awsdocs/amazon-lexv2-developer-guide/doc_source/API_UpdateSlot.md

 Required: Yes

  ** [localeId](#API_UpdateSlot_RequestSyntax) **   <a name="lexv2-UpdateSlot-request-localeId"></a>
 The identifier of the language and locale that contains the slot\.
 The string must match one of the supported locales\.
-For more information, see [https://docs.aws.amazon.com/lex/latest/dg/supported-locales.html](https://docs.aws.amazon.com/lex/latest/dg/supported-locales.html)\.
+For more information, see [Supported languages](https://docs.aws.amazon.com/lexv2/latest/dg/how-languages.html)\.
 Required: Yes

  ** [slotId](#API_UpdateSlot_RequestSyntax) **   <a name="lexv2-UpdateSlot-request-slotId"></a>